This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Plant covers to deter animals and birds

-The Chicken Wire Crop Coop is a house-shaped frame covered in heavy-gauge chicken wire.
-It covers multiple plants at once, and the carrying handles on top make it easy to pick up and move to harvest.
-It’s 22 inches wide, 45 inches long, and 28 inches at its peak – the perfect fit for 6 to 8 lettuce or kale plants (which the bunnies would otherwise devour at my house).
+Small chicken coops or chicken wire row protectors are house-shaped frames covered in heavy-gauge chicken wire.
+They cover multiple plants at once, and the carrying handles on top make it easy to pick up and move to harvest.
+The chicken wire row protector is 13 1/2 inches wide, 37 inches long, and 8 inches at its peak – the perfect fit for 6 to 8 lettuce or kale plants (which the bunnies would otherwise devour at my house).
+The wire lets sunlight, rain, and pollinators through.

 Plant covers to protect against insect pests